Newcomer FAQ

 Why do I have to come to meetings when it’s my loved one who has the problem?

 When we come to COSA we are often spiritually and emotionally depleted.
-By focusing on ourselves and the part we have played in the dysfunction of our relationships, we can find healing.
-If we work the Twelve Steps of COSA for ourselves, we will learn to make better choices, set boundaries, speak our truth, and avoid behaviors that may have enabled the sex addict to continue to practice his or her disease.
+By focusing on ourselves we can find healing along with others whose lives have been affected by compulsive sexual behavior.
+If we work the Twelve Steps of COSA for ourselves, we will learn to make better choices, set boundaries, speak our truth, and avoid troublesome behaviors.
 We realize we cannot find serenity if we continue to focus on someone else’s recovery, so we commit ourselves to our own recovery.

 Do I have to give my name?